CIMES-USNA-UMA/BaroWaveletApp/README.md

 ## How to access the app

-To use this shiny app, first you will need to install packages *shiny* and *BaroWavelet*, including its dependencies.
+To use this shiny app, first you will need to install packages *shiny* and *BaroWavelet* (more info about BaroWavelet and how to download it [here](https://github.com/CIMES-USNA-UMA/BaroWavelet)), including its dependencies.
 Then, you can access the app with the following code line in R:

 ```ruby